List of Dinosaurs episodes: Season 4 (1994–1995)

 Season 4 was divided into two parts: A Summer series of new episodes written to serve as a coda to the series, culminating in Changing Nature, a definitive finale that sees the dinosaurs witness the dawn of the ice age; and a second, Fall series consisting of older episodes that had been preempted and never allowed to run.
-As a result, the last episodes aired take place chronologically before the series finale, which implies the deaths of the show's main characters.
-In syndication, networks tend to air the episodes in chronological rather than production order.
+As a result, the last episodes aired take place chronologically before the series finale, where the extinction of the show's main characters had been implied.
+In syndication, networks tend to air the episodes in production code (ProdCode) order rather than the actual order used during the 1995 run, thus ending with ProdCode D365 ("Changing Nature") instead of ProdCode D353 ("Scent of a Reptile").